 German - Native speaker, Dutch - Native speaker, English - Non-native speaker

 Print, Digital, Television, Radio

-Research Associate, IZA, Germany
+Senior Research Associate and Team Leader, IZA, Germany

 Positions/functions as a policy advisor

 Federal Ministry of Economics and Technology, Federal Ministry of Labour and Social Affairs, Federal Environment Agency, Germany

 "Labour supply after inheritances and the role of expectations."
 Oxford Bulletin of Economics and Statistics (Forthcoming) (with K. Doorley).